 These are some of the most popular kitchen trends of 2020.
-If you are looking to become a better kitchen designer register for our next webinar on Wednesday, July 22 at 12 noon central time.
-Jan Rutgers of Vestabul School of Design will be joining our CEO to discuss her courses on making you a professional kitchen designer.
-We hope you can make this impactful webinar and if you want to speak with one of our marketing experts contact us to get your questions answered or schedule a strategy session to learn how we can be of assistance to help your business grow.
+If you are looking to become a better kitchen designer check out our webinar replay on training for the kitchen designer.
+Jan Rutgers of Vestabul School of Design discussed her courses on making you a professional kitchen designer.
+If you want to speak with one of our marketing experts contact us to get your questions answered or schedule a strategy session to learn how we can be of assistance to help your business grow.

 A kitchen or bathroom remodel is a major renovation project for many home owners.
 Often times this is one of the biggest expenses they make when renovating their home.
 Home owners do not want their kitchen or bathroom to end up becoming a nightmare instead of a dream come true.